Frequently asked questions

 Q. If I want to become/identify myself as a Buddhist can I do this?

 A. Yes.
 The Triratna Buddhist Community and the Triratna Buddhist Order offer training at any level of spiritual development up to and including Ordination for those that wish.
 The process of ordination isn’t for everyone, but is usually the most effective way to deepen your understanding and practice.
+We don’t have the resources to do all this within our group, but we can point you to the resources you’ll need.

 Q. Do I have to be a Buddhist to gain enlightenment?